0Standing0Man0/AI-Job-Interviewer/README.md

     pip install -r requirements.txt
     ```

-4. Download the provided VGGNet-16 model and place it in the project's root directory
+4. Download the provided VGGNet-16 model and place it in the project's root directory.

 ## Usage

-1. Open `Code/hugging_face_api.py` and replace `"YOUR_API_HERE"` with your Hugging Face access token
+1. Open `Code/hugging_face_api.py` and replace `"YOUR_API_HERE"` with your Hugging Face access token.

 2. Run the application: